 Living to Learn: Core aim

-In 2019 (the last year when results were published nationally), NHGS was ranked the highest achieving Post-16 centre in Calderdale, based upon the percentage of A-level students achieving three grades of AAB or higher, including at least two facilitating subjects (compared to an average of 13%).
+In 2019 (the last year when results were published nationally), NHGS was ranked the highest achieving post-16 centre in Calderdale, based on 19.4% of A-level students achieving three grades of AAB or higher, including at least two facilitating subjects (compared to an average of 13%).
 In 2022, 25.6% of students achieved three grades of AAB or higher, including at least two facilitating subjects.